andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/12-rockies_pt2.md

 alpine hiatus and I've racked up 30 days on this trip alone.
 The young man is tough as nails.

-This bout of alpine athletics is taking place at Copper Mountain, a Colorado ski resort just to the west of the North-South spine that forms the Tenmile Range, which is host to Breckenridge.
+This is my first time to ski Copper Mountain, a resort just to the west of the North-South spine that forms the Tenmile Range, which is home to Breckenridge.
 Josh Allen could launch a pigskin from here to the
 <a href="http://www.summitconcierge.com/breckenridge-ski-resort/imperial-express-superchair-breckenridge-colorado-ski-resort_id-203.html" target="_blank" rel="noopener noreferrer">Imperial Express chair</a>.

-I pick up Johnny at his friend's apartment a little after 8 AM and head for I-70, probably the most maligned stretch of ski-resort-bound road in the country.
+The day started when I picked up Johnny at his friend's apartment in Denver just after 8 AM and made for I-70 West, probably the most maligned stretch of ski-resort-bound road in the country.
 The same demographic pressures that have overwhelmed Utah's
 <a href="/traveler/2022_01-ski_trip/11-utah.html?id=canyons" target="_blank" rel="noopener noreferrer">Canyon roads</a> have swamped I-70 West from Denver up